jaclynsunardi/ghostdrop/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior can be reported by contacting the maintainer at jaclynsunardi@github.io (or preferred contact email).
+Instances of abusive behavior can be reported by contacting the maintainer at jaclyn.sunardi@gmail.com

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).